 Few materials are as beneficial for your garden or as misunderstood as mulch, and although it is widely recognized as a valuable addition to any landscape, not everyone knows why.
 The team of professionals at The Grounds Guys® is pleased to provide you with the answers to questions such as "What does mulch do?" and "What is mulch used for?" so that you can reap the benefits and have the garden you've always dreamed of.

 Mulch is defined as any organic or inorganic material that is placed atop soil in a garden bed or used in landscape design.
 While there are a number of different types and varieties of mulch to choose from no one variety can do it all, so it's important to choose a material that will suit your exact needs based on location, plant type, soil, and more.
-Options include:
+Options include organic and inorganic mulch.

 Because organic mulches are made from natural materials they decompose over time, adding valuable nutrients to the soil.